Baby Boomers are Booming for Home-Based Businesses!

 By Terri Stingley

-So what’s booming with Baby Boomers now because of this demographic powerhouse?
+So what’s booming with Baby Boomers and their Home-Based Businesses with this demographic powerhouse?

 If ever there is a group of people within our society who has always influenced the marketplace’s mindset and habits, it’s the Baby Boomers.